 Indrajaal – 360-Degree Autonomous Aerial Security System

-Indrajaal (Indra’s net in Vedic mythology), is at the forefront of anti-drone defence and has earned the 9th position globally among top C-UAS systems.
-The “Iron Dome” for drones is built with 12 technology modules with a holistic approach, excelling in detecting, identifying, tracking, and countering threats across diverse terrains.
+Indrajaal (the name being derived from Indra’s net in Vedic mythology), is at the forefront of anti-drone defence and has earned the 9th position globally among top C-UAS systems.
+The “Iron Dome“ for drones is built with 12 technology modules with a holistic approach, excelling in detecting, identifying, tracking, and countering threats across diverse terrains.

 Talk to our experts today and learn how Indrajaal’s platform offers unparalleled customization, considering factors like local languages, regulations, and seamless integration with military and civilian systems that ensure optimal performance and compatibility with existing infrastructures.